Las Vegas Council candidates propose solutions on homelessness

-Seven council candidates appear to be in lockstep on major issues in the race to represent downtown and East Las Vegas, seemingly deviating only in nuance during two days of forums this week.
+Seven council candidates appear to be in lockstep on major issues in the race to represent downtown and eastern Las Vegas, deviating only in nuance during two days of forums this week.

-In Las Vegas City Council’s Ward 3, voters will choose from office seekers who support cannabis consumption lounges and eliminating minor marijuana offenses as factors in work card denials; light rail transportation for Maryland Parkway; short-term rentals with proper regulations; and commitments to ease access to government services.
+In the Las Vegas City Council’s Ward 3, voters will choose from office seekers who support cannabis consumption lounges and elimination of minor marijuana offenses as factors in work card denials; light rail transportation for Maryland Parkway; short-term rentals with proper regulations; and commitments to ease access to government services.

 On Wednesday and Thursday, they spoke to crowds at town halls hosted by the Stonewall Democratic Club of Southern Nevada and, in the second, by downtown neighborhood associations and Nevadans for the Common Good, a bipartisan federation of faith-based groups.

-Special education teacher Aaron Bautista said it was imperative to bring more community partners to the table to compensate for a lack of funds, urging for increased spending on programs and services, and more involvement by the city.
+Special education teacher Aaron Bautista said it was imperative to bring more community partners to the table to compensate for a lack of funds, urging increased spending on programs and services and more involvement by the city.

 Bautista, 35, has cast his work with HELP of Southern Nevada, the social services nonprofit, as instrumental to tackling the problem.